bouncmpe/docs/content/ms/index.md

 * After the defense, TDJ can directly accept the thesis or grant at most three months to the candidate so that he/she can complete some additional work asked by the TDJ.
 If the thesis work is still found unsatisfactory after this period, then the student has to leave the program.
 *  Graduation requirements are as follows: The thesis work should also be submitted as a scientific paper to a peer-reviewed conference or a peer-reviewed journal or a patent evaluation.
 If the submission is under review at the time of graduation, its copy also has to be passed to the Graduate Studies Coordinator.

-*: A full-time professor is a faculty member with the title of Assistant Professor, Associate Professor, or Professor.
+[^ref]: A full-time professor is a faculty member with the title of Assistant Professor, Associate Professor, or Professor.